 See also Eiffel Tower Effect, where every other country is symbolized by a single building.

 In sentai and Magical Girl anime, it is seldom explained why the heroes all live in such a small area that they will all encounter each other, and why supernatural villains that attack civilians only do so in areas where the heroes will learn about it.
 In the most extreme examples, people from the Tokyo area proper are not treated as having a Regional Accent unless the story intentionally takes place elsewhere in the country.

-This is partly because the greater Tokyo metro area, encompassing much of the Kanto plains and containing all the bedroom communities from where people may commute to work in Tokyo proper as well as Tokyo proper, has over one quarter of Japan's total population.
+This is partly because the greater Tokyo metro area, encompassing much of the Kanto plains and containing all the bedroom communities from where people may commute to work in Tokyo proper, has over one quarter of Japan's total population.
 The New York Metropolitan Area has an estimated population of about 18-21 million persons, which only represents about 6-7% of the US' total population.
 And these stories do leave Tokyo - though they generally don't leave Japan.

 Also, the Tokyo Dialect is used as a nation-wide standard for things like formal, "accentless" speaking and teaching.
 You could view it as the accents of people in other regions are being illustrated as diverging from the Tokyo Standard norm.

 Sailor Moon is especially guilty of this with the only time it was justified was in the second half of season 2 as the villains were from the future and were trying to alter Tokyo.
 It gets pretty ridiculous in later seasons when the villains are looking for a particular object inside of humans and somehow never decide to target people outside of Tokyo.